yasenstar/ArchiMate-Cookbook/More_Reference/Archi_CSV_Export_Info.md

 > Although `Junction` icon is placed in the relationship group in Archi's Palette, it is actually treated as one element from ArchiMate and put into the `elements.csv` file.

 > [!NOTE]
-> The `Note`, `Group` and `Connection - Connect to Note` are not ArchiMate model recognized elements, so they're not exported into the CSV `elements.csv" file
+> The `Note`, `Group` and `Connection - Connect to Note` are not ArchiMate model recognized elements, so they're not exported into the CSV `elements.csv` file

 ## Type of Relations in `relations.csv`